 In my posts, all blue underlined words or phrases should appear in this glossary.
 By clicking on the word or phrase, it will come straight to this page.
 This will enable me to use terms repeatedly without having to constantly redefine them.
 I will only underline a word once in a post.
 I occasionally italicize a term if I use it again in the same post, sometimes not.

 Sorry I can’t take you straight to the word.
 I’m not sure the WordPress blog software supports it.
 Pressing ‘back’ on your browser will return you to your place in the post.
-Also, the text doesn’t line up very well as WordPress uses proportional fonts (which is a good thing).
+Also, the text doesn’t line up very well as WordPress uses proportional fonts (which are a good thing).

 Common Composer Markings